-Apart from meeting rigorous safety requirements, medical device manufacturers need to comply with strict quality standards.
-A compliant Quality Management System (QMS) is therefore absolutely fundamental for any medical device company, or any Life Science company operating in the tightly regulated healthcare space for that matter.
+In addition to meeting rigorous safety requirements, medical device manufacturers must also comply with strict quality standards.
+That is why a compliant Quality Management System (QMS) is fundamental to any Life Sciences company operating in the tightly regulated healthcare space.

 Why is ISO 13485 so important?

-ISO 13485 enables organizations to integrate their own QMS with medical device industry regulations.
-It prepares manufacturers to address the requirements under EU Medical Device Directive (MDD), the EU Medical Device Regulation (MDR), and other important regulations.
+ISO 13485 enables organizations - particularly medical device manufacturers - to integrate their QMS with medical device industry regulations.
+This international standard prepares manufacturers to address the requirements under the EU Medical Device Directive (MDD), the EU Medical Device Regulation (MDR), and other specific product-related regulations.

 Compliance with ISO 13485 demonstrates an organization’s commitment to maintaining high quality and safety standards of medical devices, which consistently meet customer and regulatory requirements.